HONOLULU – A World War II veteran who inspired many with his determination to vote even though he had end-stage liver cancer died Wednesday.

 "I was thinking these are the two big newspapers in Idaho and California, where he went to camp," Barbara said.
 "It's just a nice way to look back at history and say that things do turn out OK."

 Honolulu elections officials say Frank Tanabe's vote will be counted unless they receive his death certificate before the Nov.
-6 election and they're able to find his ballot from among the tens of thousands of ballots mailed in.
+6 election.
+Even if they do receive the certificate, it most likely won't be practical for elections officials to pick out his ballot from the thousands of absentee ballots mailed in.

 His family knows which candidates he chose, but they've decided to keep that information private.